Introducing Intracel: Korea's Revolutionary New Skin Tightening Treatment

 Put simply, through microneedling and radio frequency technology, Intracel works to introduce a controlled trauma to the skin, which in turn reduces oil and bacteria at the treatment site, but also, and most importantly, promotes collagen repair and renewal.

-This process helps to tighten the skin while simultaneously addressing acne, stretch marks, fine lines, and other common skin concerns.
+This process helps to tighten the skin while simultaneously addressing acne scars, stretch marks, fine lines, and other common skin concerns.

 How is the treatment performed?